A Dallas Cowboys football blog

 Cowboys great Deion Sanders making his mark, and his point, in Colorado

 The Coach Prime experiment in Boulder, Colorado has been nothing short of entertaining.
-Deion Sanders, the former Cowboys' defensive star, was named the University of Colorado's new last year.
-He rolled into the Buffaloes' football program and immediately laid down the law.
+Deion Sanders, the former Cowboys’ defensive star, was named the University of Colorado’s new head coach last year.
+He rolled into the Buffaloes’ football program and immediately laid down the law.

 He told his new players that a lot of them weren’t going to be around by the time the team kicks off the 2023 season.
 In fact, he encouraged many of them to go right ahead and dive right into that transfer portal.
 They heard him loud and clear.